-Don't delay conversations about wishes and goals with patients who have serious or progressive chronic respiratory illness, such as COPD, IPF, PH, or CF. Unnecessary and potentially harmful treatments can be avoided by having discussions and documenting these conversations.
+Don't delay conversations about wishes and goals with patients who have serious or progressive chronic respiratory illness, such as COPD, IPF, PH, or CF, or advanced neuromuscular disease affecting the respiratory system (e.g. Duchenne Muscular Dystrophy, ALS, etc.).
+Having and documenting these conversations can help to avoid unwanted and/or unnecessary and potentially harmful interventions.